bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 **Discounts**

 Manual discounts are supported.
-To add a manual discount either overwrite the product price or use `discount_amount`.
-This accepts a fixed dollar amount.
+To add a manual discount, either overwrite the product price or use the `discount_amount`.
+The `discount_amount` accepts a fixed dollar amount.

-### Create Order Example
+### Create order example

-After the products, billing and shipping address are added, an order can be created.
+After the products, add the billing and shipping address, you can create an order.

 <!--
 title: "Create an Order Request"